 Your insurance carrier will usually defend you in cases like this.
 But, sometimes, they will recommend that you hire an attorney to personally represent you.
 This usually happens when your interests don’t align with the association’s interests.
 In that case, you can’t have the same attorney defending you and the association as well.
 Keep in mind that your HOA’s insurance will not cover the cost of your personal attorney.

 Suing HOA board of directors — is it possible?
 To put it simply, homeowners can sue HOA or condo board members and even name them personally in the lawsuit.
 But, there’s no guarantee that they will win.
 Board members are afforded a certain level of protection from personal liability, both through state laws and the association’s governing documents.
 Additionally, insurance usually covers any legal costs associated with the suit.

 Still, that doesn’t mean you should ignore such actions.
 If a homeowner sues your board for a bad decision — even if there’s a chance that the lawsuit will be dismissed — this could drain association funds and resources.
-Worse yet, if a homeowner wins lawsuit against HOA, it could spell more financial loss for the association.
+Worse yet, if a homeowner wins a lawsuit against HOA, it could spell more financial loss for the association.